misken/hillmaker/paper/paper.md

 and joined Oakland University.
 Unfortunately, development on this version languished for a variety of technical and logistical reasons.
 So, hillmaker continued to get significant use but few improvements were made.

 In addition to industry use, hillmaker is well-suited for healthcare operations research projects involving patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation], and even information flow [@konrad2008characterizing].
-Discrete event simulation is widely used in such research projects and hillmaker can aid in the statistical analysis needed for modeling entity arrival patterns and for analyzing and validating simulation output.
+Discrete event simulation is widely used in such research projects, and hillmaker can aid in the statistical analysis needed for modeling entity arrival patterns and for analyzing and validating simulation output.
 While problems in the healthcare industry spurred the development of hillmaker, it has been used in other domains such as [bike share systems](https://bitsofanalytics.org/posts/basic-usage-cycleshare/basic_usage_cycleshare),